ShokoAnime/Shokofin/README.md

      * **Repository URL:** `https://raw.githubusercontent.com/ShokoAnime/Shokofin/metadata/stable/manifest.json`

 3. **Install Shokofin:**
-   - Go to the catalog in the plugins section of the dashboard.
+   - Go back to the catalog in the plugins section of the dashboard, filter to `All` or `Available` plugins, then refresh the browser page to reload the plugin list.
-   - Find and install `Shoko` from the `Anime` section.
+   - Find and install `Shoko` from the list, optionally by filtering the list by the `Anime` category.

 4. **Restart Jellyfin:**
    - Restart your server to apply the changes.